Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 74 active transport stops operating within Clayton (North) - Notting Hill.
-These stops are serviced by 28 individual routes, collectively providing 12,303 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 206 meters from the nearest transport stop.
+Public transport analysis shows 74 active stops operating within Clayton (North) - Notting Hill.
+These stops serve a mix of bus routes, totalling 28 individual routes providing 12,303 weekly passenger trips.
+Transport accessibility is rated good with residents typically located 206 meters from the nearest stop.

 Service frequency averages 1,757 trips per day across all routes, equating to approximately 166 weekly trips per individual stop.